Eomm/digi-tags/README.md

 ## Contribute

-If you would add some sources of knowing, or give new ideas, you can open an Issue or make a Pull Request.
+If you wanna add new resources, or share new ideas, please create a Pull Request or open an Issue.